bdvysg/running-python-scripts-in-the-background/README.md

 # running python scripts in the background without console window

-Not my idea
-Hope this script can be helpful
+Not my idea, hope this script can be helpful